magnamad/CNT_2003_paper/Model1/MD_Setup_Checkpoints.md

  - Extend the unit cell using edit unit cell option in vesta and click transform and change the diagonal indices to stretch in z and y directions as required
  - Cleave the edges to make sure that when PBC is applied , there would not be any overlap !

+> If I go ahead with this this structure containing 2 layers of graphite , i can't see a way to specify that there is no bonds between the 2 layers.
+So , maybe Make each layer as a diffrent .xyz file and have .ff file for both.
+That should be correct.

+- Open the 2 layer graphite file in VESTA .
+Note that the interlayer distance is  3.90155 angstrom.
+C-C distance is 1.4245 angstrom.
+- Peel of 1st llayer and save as graphite-A.xyx
+- Peel of 2nd layer and save as graphite-B.xyz

 3. Fetching and creaing .ff files